TytusKolpak/SlipThrough2/Documentation/Documentation.md

 1. Reset.
 2. Quit.

-For version 2.X.X:

-1. Music off/on.
-2. Sound effects off/on.
+3. Sound effects off/on.
+4. Type of map old/new (default is new)

 ## 6. Levels